1985–86 European Cup

-The 1985–86 European Cup was the 31st season of UEFA's premier club football tournament, the European Cup.
-The European Champion Clubs' Cup was won by FCSB on penalties in the final against Barcelona.
-Steaua București became the first Eastern Bloc side to win the tournament.
-The final was decided mainly by goalkeeper Helmuth Duckadam, who (after keeping a clean sheet in the final) saved all four of Barcelona's penalties to secure the cup.
+The 1985–86 European Cup was the 31st season of the European Cup, UEFA's premier club football competition.
+The European Champion Clubs' Cup was won by Steaua București on penalties in the final against Barcelona.
+Steaua became the first Eastern Bloc side to win the tournament.
+The final was decided mainly by goalkeeper Helmut Duckadam, who (after keeping a clean sheet in the final) saved all four of Barcelona's penalties to secure the cup.

 Juventus, the defending champions, were eliminated by Barcelona in the quarter-finals.

 No clubs from England were entered into the competition during this year, owing to a ban from European competition in light of the Heysel Stadium disaster.
 Had the ban not been imposed, Everton would have represented England.
+The Albanian champions 17 Nëntori were disqualified following a ban in the previous CWC edition.

+Teams

+The draw for the first round of the European competitions took place in Geneva on Thursday 4 July 1985 at 12 CEST.
+Restrictions based on seedings and geography were unilaterally decided by the UEFA.